This might not be the multi-beam you think you know

 Single-beam sensors can’t correct for common measurement errors

 To understand how this works, start by imagining a single-beam sensor.
 A single light source sends a single beam to a single detector which records the intensity of the light it receives.
 That light intensity will be affected by four variables: the distance between the light and the detector (since intensity reduces over distance), the intensity of the beam generated by the light itself, the characteristics of the detector, and absorption by anything in the water like suspended solids or dyes.

 The first variable, distance, can be controlled by fixing the distance between the light source and the detector.
 The last variable, absorption, is the one that water monitoring is supposed to measure.
 But that leaves two other variables that can change and skew the results.
 For example, if the detector performance changes because it’s getting old, or if there is accumulated dirt on the light source, a single-beam sensor will wrongly read this as a change in the water itself.

 Single-beam sensors can’t correct properly for these issues.
-For one thing, there’s no control for the performance of ageing performance.
+For one thing, there’s no control for the performance of ageing components.
 For another, they can be cleaned to get rid of dirt, but as more dirt accumulates their readings will get less and less accurate until the next clean.
 If you need to be able to trust the readings between cleans, you need a more accurate sensor.
 That’s where Phathom’s multi-beam, ratiometric approach comes in.

 Phathom sensors self-compensate to correct for potential measurement errors